If you’ve noticed the appearance of pregnancy stretch marks, you’re certainly not alone.

 Because the stretch marks themselves don’t tan, in some cases, they can become more noticeable.

-If you need some support through this, chat with your Peanut community.
+But not everyone’s journey is the same, so if you need some support through this, chat with your Peanut community.

 We’re having the conversation.